Published by Blue Grid Media • Updated for 2026 • 14 min read

-Most businesses go into Google LSA without a clear sense of what they're actually going to pay — and either blow their budget in the first two weeks or set it so low the system never gets enough data to perform.
-Neither is a strategy.
+You've been Googling "how much does LSA cost" for the last hour and every answer is different.
+One site says $25 a lead.
+Another says $300.
+Your buddy in the trades swears he's paying $40 but can't remember if that's per call or per month.
+Sound familiar?
+We get it.
+Most contractors go into Google LSA without a clear sense of what they're actually going to pay, and they either blow their budget in the first two weeks or set it so low the system never gets enough data to perform.
+Neither one is a strategy.

 The honest answer to "how much does Google LSA cost?" is: it depends on your industry, your market, and how well your profile is set up.
-But that's not useful on its own.
-What is useful are real numbers by trade and industry, a clear framework for calculating what a lead is actually worth to your business, and a concrete budget formula you can apply before you spend a dollar.
+But "it depends" never helped anyone make a decision.
+What actually helps are real numbers by trade, a clear framework for calculating what a lead is worth to your business, and a concrete budget formula you can use before you spend a single dollar.

 That's what this guide covers.
-Whether you're an HVAC company, a plumber, a roofer, a lawyer, or a dentist — by the end of this you'll know exactly what you should expect to pay, why prices vary, and how to tell whether your LSA economics are working in your favor.
+Whether you're running an HVAC company, a plumbing shop, a roofing crew, a law firm, or a dental practice, by the end you'll know exactly what you should expect to pay, why prices vary so much, and how to tell whether your LSA economics are actually working in your favor.

 How LSA Pricing Actually Works

-Google LSA runs on a pay-per-lead model, not pay-per-click.
-You're charged when a customer contacts you directly through the ad — a phone call, a message, or a booking request.
+Here's the good news: Google LSA runs on a pay-per-lead model, not pay-per-click.
+You're charged when a customer contacts you directly through the ad, whether that's a phone call, a message, or a booking request.
 You don't pay for someone seeing your ad.
-You don't pay for someone clicking and then leaving.
-You only pay when contact is made.
+You don't pay for someone clicking and then bouncing.
+You only pay when actual contact is made.
+For contractors who've been burned by PPC campaigns that eat budget with nothing to show for it, this is a welcome change.

 The cost per lead itself is set through an auction.
-Google weighs your bid against your profile quality — reviews, responsiveness, completeness — and the likelihood a given customer will contact you.
+Google weighs your bid against your profile quality (reviews, responsiveness, completeness) and the likelihood a given customer will contact you.
 This means a well-optimized profile can and regularly does get cheaper leads than a poorly optimized competitor willing to spend more.
+Your profile is doing the heavy lifting here, not just your wallet.

-You also have the ability to dispute invalid leads — wrong numbers, out-of-area calls, calls for services you don't offer.
+You also have the ability to dispute invalid leads, things like wrong numbers, out-of-area calls, and calls for services you don't offer.
 Google issues credits for valid disputes within a specific time window.
 This is one of the most underused features in LSA, and most businesses leave real money on the table by not tracking and disputing consistently.
+If you're not disputing, you're overpaying.
+Period.

 Cost Per Lead by Industry

-These ranges reflect real data from actively managed LSA accounts across US markets in 2025 and 2026.
-Your actual CPL will land somewhere in the range depending on your market size, competition, and profile quality.
-Larger metros skew toward the higher end.
-Smaller markets and less competitive areas come in lower.
+Enough theory.
+Let's talk real numbers.
+These ranges reflect actual data from actively managed LSA accounts across US markets in 2025 and 2026.
+Your CPL will land somewhere in the range depending on your market size, competition, and profile quality.
+If you're in a big metro, expect the higher end.
+Smaller towns and less competitive areas?
+You'll come in lower.
+Either way, these are the benchmarks your business should be measuring against.

 Home Services & Contractors